jaalto/project--shell-script-performance-and-portability/README.md

     fn ret "arg" ...  # returns stored in 'ret'
 ```

-- It is faster to Read file into memory as a
-  STRING and use bash regexp tests on STRING.
-  This is much more efficient than calling
-  external `grep(1)`.

 - For line-to-line handling, read file
   into an array and then loop the array: